 For the livelihood of today’s population, the economy is needed.
 We can cross the environmental bridge when it’s having major impacts on us today.
 It doesn’t matter here and now.
 Some of us are lucky enough to have travelled, to have expanded our minds to other ways of thinking.
 Those of us that have had the opportunity to will realise something: poor people don’t care about the environment.
 They’re at least doing one thing right.
 They have their priorities straight.
 This is the opinion of billions of people without money, over 90% of the world’s population, backing up the fact that in much of the world, including New Zealand, the economy is the cake and the pretty green environment is the icing, nice to have, sure, but not necessary by a long shot.
-Our economy is the beating heart keeping our country moving, and it is in other successful countries as well, demonstrated by the fact that the majority of Americans prioritise the health of the economy over the environment when the two values clash with each other.
+Our economy is the beating heart keeping our country moving here in New Zealand, and it is in other successful countries as well, demonstrated by the fact that the majority of Americans prioritise the health of the economy over the environment when the two values clash with each other.

-It leaves less money to spend on specific parts of our economy vital to us, such as health, education and defence.
+Furthermore, it leaves less money to spend on specific parts of our economy vital to us, such as health, education and defence.
 I hope I would be wrong in assuming my valued readers all hate our country so much that they want to leave us vulnerable to foreign attack and riddled with terminal disease by cutting spending in these areas.
 It’s only natural to want to contribute towards things that actually matter to us, like the health of our family members and the future wellbeing of our kids.
 But if we pour all of our money into the planet, there won’t be any left for us.
 If Global Warming likely doesn’t even exist, why are we so concerned about it?
 We all know how unreliable so called scientific fact can be, for example when 500 years ago everyone thought that the world was flat.
 In a few hundred years time, we’re all going to look back in amazement at the kerfuffle this whole climate change extravaganza caused.
-The website ‘Friends of Science’ refutes 10 commonly held myths about Global Warming, proving that there’s almost no valid evidence against it.
-So why waste our time and resources trying to prevent the natural weather patterns of the planet, when instead we could help our country?
+The website ‘Friends of Science’ refutes 10 commonly held myths about Global Warming, proving that there’s almost no valid evidence suggesting it even exists.
+So why waste our time and resources trying to prevent the natural weather patterns of the planet taking place, when instead we could help our country?
 It simply doesn’t make sense.
 If we allow more of our precious dollars to be spent on bullshit like stopping us getting easier beach access, what happens after that?
 Where do we draw the line?
 Do we let ourselves slump into poor living conditions to give the penguins a few extra metres of real estate?
 We, the sensible majority that value our hard earned cash, are all in the right.
-Be honest, if you saw a $100 on the road next to a dead bird, which one would you approach first?
+Be honest, if any sensible, logical person saw a $100 note on the road next to a dead bird, which one would they approach first?
 I’m confident that despite what we might all like to think, most of us would head for the money.
 We shouldn’t have to apologise for taking pragmatic views towards living our lives.

-In conclusion, happier, healthier lives can be lead by us all if we look after our economy.
-This doesn’t mean sacrificing our environment, just prioritising the system that gives us jobs, houses, and the foundation of a happy family life.
+In conclusion, happier, healthier lives can be led by us all if we look after our economy.
+This doesn’t mean sacrificing our environment, just prioritising the system that gives us jobs, houses, and, most importantly, the foundation of a happy family life.
 Or, in other words, not being a dense liberal idiot and realising that we need a strong economy.